-The restaurant and food trailer serves up craveable dishes beloved by sinners and saints alike
+The restaurant and food trailer serve up craveable dishes beloved by sinners and saints alike

 by Karen O. Spezia